mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

 * S&D Field
   * Humans and Reality interact with each other over the S&D Field
 * The Model In General
-  * The base measurements for Humans, Reality, and Time are the smallest possible measurements
+  * The base measurements for Time & Reality are the smallest possible measurements

 1. Humans have Subjections of Reality
 This is a rather simple assumption and I don't think there will be much conflict here.
 For one I think it's obvious to think any one person's view of reality is their subjective view of reality.
 No one idividual has the "objective" view of reality.
 I've genuinely never seen the opposite of this be asserted so I think this one is clear to assume.